aswinthomas/issue-ticket-creator/README.md

-# flask-intro
+# issue-ticket-creator

-This projects enabling creation of tasks and uses flask.
+This project enables CRUD operation on issue ticket list using Flask.